mbawarski/Portfolio/README.md

 ## About me

 My name is Michał Bawarski.
 I'm a certified software tester with 9 months of commercial experience in testing web applications on various environments and devices.
 I also have 4 years of experience in IT related e-commerce industry, especially in sales platforms like Allegro or Amazon.
-Currently, I'm for an opportunity to gain more experience and develop as a manual tester.
+Currently, I'm looking for an opportunity to gain more experience and growth as a manual tester.
+In the future, I would like to develop my skills into an automation tester.

 ## Experience